falent/googleHomeAssistantExpressNodeJS/README.md

 <div id='id-deployment'/>

-# 7. Instructions for a quick deployment Heroku
+# 7. Instructions for a quick deployment

 We described in this section how can you deploy your app in heroku and firebase functions To deploy you can use a new instance of our image because we installed there heroku and firebase clients.